-You can use IMAP to access your mail on Exchange, which allows you to continue using Thunderbird, or another non-Exchange mail client, even if your email is handled by an Exchange server.
+You can use IMAP to access your mail on Exchange.
 Using Exchange this way is not optimal, however, since only “full Exchange” use (e.g. with Outlook or OWA) will give you the complete range of features that Exchange offers, as outlined in the FAQ.
 However, many people have favorite IMAP clients that they don’t want to give up, or mobile device clients that can only use IMAP, and for those situations, the ability to use IMAP with Exchange is a nice option.

 Great!
 How can I set it up?

 You would set up a new IMAP mail client just as you normally would – add a new Account using the IMAP and SMTP settings below.
-If you are transitioning to Exchange from ACS (acs-imap.bu.edu) but continuing use of your current IMAP client, the ACS settings will continue to work until you have a chance to modify them, by switching to the settings below.
+If you are transitioning to Exchange from ACS (acs-imap.bu.edu) but continuing use of your current IMAP client, you should switch to the settings below.

 - The incoming IMAP mail server is xmail.bu.edu with SSL (port 993).